Address Territories – Create Territories on Address Book Map

 When planning routes, besides the most efficient sequence of stops, you also need to figure out the most optimal way to delegate the right tasks to the right team members.
-Instead of planning over-sized routes and making your workers travel back and forth across the city, you can break your service area up into optimally sized territories and assign each field employee to the most suitable territory.
+Instead of planning over-sized routes and making your workers travel back and forth across the city, Route4Me’s territory mapping capabilities allow you to break your service area up into optimally sized territories and assign each delivery driver, field sales rep, field service technician, or another field employee to the most suitable territory.
 Thus, they will not need to travel extra miles wasting valuable time, and you will be able to save more money on fuel, as well as improve the overall efficiency of your routing operations.
-Moreover, if your business provides multiple services that require your employees to use different equipment or have different skills, you can create a separate territory for each service you provide and then assign the right employees to the right territories accordingly.
+Moreover, if your logistics-intense business provides multiple services that require your employees to use different equipment or have different skills, you can use Route4Me’s territory mapping feature to create a separate territory for each service you provide and then assign the right employees to the right territories accordingly.

-To create territories with customer addresses or any other real-world locations, first, go to “Address Book Map” from the navigation menu.
+To use Route4Me’s territory mapping capabilities and create territories with customer addresses or any other real-world locations, first, go to “Address Book Map” from the navigation menu.

 Before creating a new territory, you can display on the map only those addresses that have already been used in routes, as well as the addresses that have not been routed.
 To display on the map only those addresses that have not been used in routes, drag the “Address Visibility” toggle in the top right corner of the screen to the “Unrouted” position.